ResearchTrio/federatedlearning/README.md

    4. Now, once the model aggregation is done, click on the **```Send Aggregated Models to Federated Clients```** button that sends ```http://localhost:8000/send_model_clients``` request to send the global aggregated model back to the local devices.

-   5. Once the complete iteration is finished go back to step one for the next iteration of model training and aggregation for improving the accuracy of the aggregated model.
+   5. Once the complete iteration is finished go back to step one for the next iteration of model training and aggregation to improve the aggregated model.